What can the different user types do in WordPress

 Now, let’s see an overview of all the possible user roles.
 Then we’ll check each of them in particular and what they can or can’t do.
 It’s also worth pointing out that plugins can change this and add more roles or capabilities.

-The easiest way to check out the difference between the user roles in WordPress is visually.
+The easiest way to check out the difference between the user roles in WordPress is visual.
 Since the capabilities are cumulative by default, each user role will do all the things the previous user role can do and a little bit more.

 We also include the Super Admin, which is a role that is reserved for WordPress Network installs.
 A network install allows you to create new WordPress sites with the push of a button, and all your sites are under the same WordPress installation.
-This approach has its own use-cases that are too broad for the current article.
+This approach has its use-cases that are too broad for the current article.
 Just keep in mind that once you have a Network install, your WordPress user permissions are going to be changed as well.

 Here we’ll show what each WordPress user can do.
 Of course, not all capabilities are listed as WordPress itself has a lot more capabilities that we could add, and plugins can add their own.
 But it’s a good way to understand overall what each user can or can’t do.